varvv/contract-deployments/README.md

 ## Using the fault proof upgrade template

 This template is used to upgrade the fault proof contracts.
-This is commonly done in conjunction with a hardfork.
+This is commonly done in conjunction with a hard fork.

 1. Ensure you have followed the instructions above in `setup`
 1. Go to the folder that was created using the `make setup-upgrade-fault-proofs network=<network>` step